Services that you'll never outgrow.

 Q. Is it expensive?

-A. It does not have to be.
-It can be as basic or detailed as you need.
-You can start by doing the analysis yourself.
+A. The purpose of tax planning is to save taxes.
+The service should pay for itself.
+Start by doing an analysis yourself.
+Review tax returns to understand your tax situation.
 Then talk to your CPA about your results so you can decide on appropriate action steps together.

 Q. Do I wait until the end of the year?